prometheus/prometheus/docs/storage.md

 For details on the request and response messages, see the [remote storage protocol buffer definitions](https://github.com/prometheus/prometheus/blob/master/prompb/remote.proto).

 Note that on the read path, Prometheus only fetches raw series data for a set of label selectors and time ranges from the remote end.
 All PromQL evaluation on the raw data still happens in Prometheus itself.
 This means that remote read queries have some scalability limit, since all necessary data needs to be loaded into the querying Prometheus server first and then processed there.
-However, supporting fully distributed evaluation of PromQL was deemed infeasible for the time being.
+However, supporting a fully distributed evaluation of PromQL was deemed infeasible for the time being.

 ### Existing integrations